temporalio/reference-app-orders-go/docs/overview.md

 If the application terminates unexpectedly while processing is underway, the application can automatically reconstruct the pre-termination state and resume where it left off, as if the problem never happened at all.
-You can even resume that execution on another machine, which allows the application to overcome hardware failures.
+In the event of machine failure, that execution can resume on another machine, which allows the application to overcome even permanent hardware failures.

 ### Scalability
-You can increase throughput—enabling the system to handle more orders concurrently—by running additional instances of the application.
+You can increase throughput—enabling the system to handle more orders concurrently—merely by running additional instances of the application.
+In fact, testing on Temporal Cloud indicates that applications can scale linearly into the hundreds of thousands of Workflows per second.

 Although Temporal applications can run on bare metal or virtual machines, many users deploy them in containers managed through Kubernetes, and use metrics provided by the Temporal Service to